Understanding EV Displays | Dorleco | VCU Product Supplier & EV Service Provider

 Introduction

 The emergence of electric, hybrid, and autonomous vehicles, coupled with the increasing connectivity within vehicles, is causing a rapid shift in the automotive sector.
-These profound changes in the industry are propelling the quick development of disruptive innovations, particularly in the domains of smart systems, communication, and display technologies.
+These profound changes in the industry are propelling the quick development of disruptive innovations, particularly in smart systems, communication, and display technologies.
 In particular, display technology is developing quickly and surpassing conventional console displays and controls.
 The adoption of smart displays in many applications has accelerated due to the growing integration of connected technologies throughout the vehicle.

 Nowadays, customers need a fluid, appealing experience that can adapt to any setting and features sharp visuals, vibrant colors, and responsive touch capabilities.
-Today’s automotive applications include Heads-Up Displays (HUDs), smart mirrors, emirrors, rear window displays, driver monitoring systems, and enhanced Human Machine Interfaces (HMIs).
+Today’s automotive applications include Heads-Up Displays (HUDs), smart mirrors, rear window displays, driver monitoring systems, and enhanced Human Machine Interfaces (HMIs).
 These technologies are taking over entire dashboards and giving manufacturers a competitive advantage in the market.

 Types of EV Displays